rol2005hun/Sanovise/README.md

 - [ ] ✅ Real-time form validation
 - [ ] 🎨 Theme and language selection options in the settings
 - [ ] 💬 Implementing a chat-based consultation feature
-- [ ] 🚀 Building a brand identity around "Dr. Sanovise AI"
+- [ ] 🚀 Building a brand identity around "Dr. Sanovise"

 ---